-- If you do not already have source code for your application stored externally to the GemStone repository in a code management system, file out all application source code using the Topaz command fileout.
-Filein of application code is required to recompile methods. - 2.
+- 1. If you do not already have source code for your application stored externally to the GemStone repository in a code management system, file out all application source code using the Topaz command fileout.
+Filein of application code is required to recompile methods. - You should confirm that the format of your filed out code does not create new versions of your application classes on filein. - 2.
 File out any modifications or additions you made to GemStone/S 64 Bit kernel class methods.
-You will need to carefully compare these changes with GemStone/S 64 Bit 3.0.1 kernel methods to determine whether your changes are appropriate.
-GemStone kernel classes have extensive changes for version 3.0.
-See the Release Notes for version 3.0 for details of the changes, and read these carefully before filing 2.x code modifications into your version 3.0.1 repository. - 3.
+You will need to carefully compare these changes with GemStone/S 64 Bit 3.1 kernel methods to determine whether your changes are appropriate.
+GemStone kernel classes have extensive changes for version 3.0, as well as changes in v.3.1.
+See the Release Notes for version 3.0 for details of the changes, and read these carefully before filing 2.x code modifications into your version 3.1 repository. - You should also review the changes documented in the 3.0.1 and 3.1 Release Notes, as there are further, though less sweeping, changes in these releases. - 3.
 If your application uses the ScaledDecimal class, determine if you wish to continue to use this class under its new name FixedPoint, or if you want to use the new implementation of ScaledDecimal.
 If you wish to continue to use the old ScaledDecimal with its new name, you will need to modify your source code fileout so that all references to ScaledDecimal are changed to refer to FixedPoint, and all uses of the s ScaledDecimal literal notation are to the FixedPoint p literal notation.

-Note that you will also have to manually updated stored instances of ScaledDecimal, which is done following upgrade.
+Note that you will also have to manually update stored instances of ScaledDecimal, which is done following upgrade.

-4. If you have indexes that include instance of any of the following classes, these indexes will need to be removed and rebuilt in version 3.0 to update information within the indexing structures.
+4. If you have indexes that include instance of any of the following classes, these indexes will need to be removed and rebuilt in version 3.1 to update information within the indexing structures.